digital-asset/daml/triggers/simulations/acs-growth.rst

 .. figure:: data/img/fast-acs-growth-active.png
   Fast ACS Growth: Active Contracts

-In all 3 graphs, the number of active contracts grows incrementally as the simulation runs, and this is to be expected.
+In all 3 graphs, the number of active contracts (in blue) grows incrementally as the simulation runs, and this is to be expected.
 Notice though, that:

 - for the ``SlowACSGrowth`` simulation, around 700 contracts are actually created, with a theoretical maximum of 750 contracts (= 25 * 30) being possible